tshepang/seaplane/README.md

 ## What is Seaplane?

-Seaplane is the global platform for building and scaling your application stack without complexity of managing cloud infrastructure.
+Seaplane is the global platform for building and scaling your application stack without the complexity of managing cloud infrastructure.

 The CLI is a simple and intuitive way to interact with our run your workloads on the Seaplane cloud and interact with our public APIs.
 The CLI utilizes our